-Sexual abuse and assault (also known as sexual violence) is any unwanted sexual behaviour towards another person.
+Sexual violence (also known as sexual abuse and assault) is any unwanted sexual behaviour towards another person.

-It includes rape, incest, child abuse, and other sexual behaviour, like unwanted kissing and touching.
-It also includes behaviour that does not involve actual touching.
-For example, forcing someone to watch pornography or masturbation is also sexual violence.
+It includes unwanted kissing and touching, 'revenge pornography', rape, incest, and other sexual behaviour.
+It also includes behaviour that does not involve actual touching; for example, forcing someone to watch pornography is also sexual violence.

-Sexual violence is a serious crime and an abuse of power.
+Sexual violence is a serious crime and an abuse of trust and power.

 What you can do

 - report the crime to the police (although you can choose not to)